egillmilan/Belja80/README.md

 # Belja80

 TKL keyboard based on the RP2040 microcontroller.
+Compatible with ANSI and ISO layout.

 # Flashing instructions
 * Plug the keyboard into a computer and a drive named "RP2040" should appear.
 It might be necessary to hold down the boot button while plugging in the board for the drive to appear.